scottbrodersen/homegym/docs/mkdocs/src/prepare.md

 # Prepare your activities

 Before you log your workouts or create training programs, you need to create the activities and exercises that you perform.
 For example, a runner would create an activity called Running.
-Then, they would add different types of workouts and exercises that they perform such as Easy Jog, Threshold Run, Squats, and so on.
+Then, they would add different types of workout segments and exercises that they perform such as Run, Squats, and so on.

 ## Create an activity